ms/buildtogether.tech/src/research/index.md

 rather than on any kind of data.
 [% b Hanenberg2013 Endrikat2014 Fischer2015 %] found that requiring
-variable type declarations does add some complexity to programs, but it pays off by acting as documentation for a method's use---in particular, by forestalling questions about what's available and how to use it. [% b Gao2017 %] looked at how many bugs in JavaScript programs would have been caught if the code had been written in TypeScript (which [% i "type declaration!effectiveness at
+variable type declarations does add some complexity to programs, but it pays off by acting as documentation for a method's use—in particular, by forestalling questions about what's available and how to use it. [% b Gao2017 %] looked at how many bugs in JavaScript programs would have been caught if the code had been written in TypeScript (which [% i "type declaration!effectiveness at